CityOfPhiladelphia/li-permit-plan-form/README.md

         - Number of Sheets (from Hansen App tab)
         - Other AP numbers that are associated with this plan

 The data repository used for this form is stored in the following tables on GISLICLD: plan_app_plan, plan_app_permit, and plan_app_plan_permit.
 Data from Hansen is ETL'd into plan_app_permit nightly through the use of a scheduled process.
+As of 9/19/2019 becuause of issues running the query this ETL process was split into two parts -- first the data from Hansen is loaded into an MVW on GISLNI via our standard MVW refresh process; and then second the etl script in this repo updates plan_app_permit by joining the data from that MVW to lni_addr.

 ## Installation
 ```bash